doncandela/mgah/mgah.md

     - The 450,000 step simulation required 15,937 s = 4.427 hr, or 3.46 microsec/step-grain.

-    - Running the simulation required about 2.1 GB of memory (beyond what the PC was using before the simulation was run).
+    - Running the simulation required about 2.1 GB of memory beyond what the PC was using before the simulation was run.

   - The simulation was also run in 30 MPI ranks on the same PC with [hyperthreading enabled](#multithread-mpi) by supplying  `--use-hwthread-cpus` to the `mpirun` command in `mx2.sh`.